 - Curiosity helps leaders to think of new possibilities to solve problems.
 Be conscious of your biases and avoid thinking only about past successes.

-- Maintaining composure allows you to evaluate challenging situations objectively and find the right solution for everyone involved.
-A composed leader is ready for action and can take decisive steps to lead through the crisis, eliminating uncertainty for the team you are leading.
+- Being able to maintain composure allows you to evaluate tough situations objectively and find the right solution for everyone involved.
+A composed leader is ready for action and able to take decisive steps to lead through the crisis, eliminating uncertainty for the team you are leading.

 - Finally, endurance as a leader is essential, as situations such as COVID-19 and other challenges usually have a long timeline.
 As Osman-Rani said, “The challenging environment is likely to last for a while.
 It is crucial that you have the stamina to make it through, leading by example.”